JJ Lin: Ambassadorships and show appearances

+Business career

-In 2017, Lin established Team Still Moving under Gunfire (Team SMG), a professional esports team.
+In 2017, Lin launched his business career.
+He established Team Still Moving under Gunfire (Team SMG), a professional esports team.
 Initially focused on Arena of Valor, Team SMG has expanded itself into other games such as PlayerUnknown's Battlegrounds in 2018, Mobile Legends: Bang Bang in 2020 and Dota 2 in 2021.

-In 2019, he took part in the Chinese food travelogue show Chef Nic.

-On 24 February 2021, Lin performed a medley of songs ("A Whole New World", "Can You Feel the Love Tonight", "Let It Go" and "Embark") to commemorate the official launch of the digital streaming service Disney+ in Singapore, which launched a day earlier on the 23rd.

 In July 2022, Lin said he is collaborating with Kiat Lim, son of Singaporean billionaire Peter Lim, and Elroy Cheo, a scion of the Cheo family that owns edible oils firm Mewah International, to co-found ARC, an app-based digital community that authenticates member profiles with non-fungible tokens (NFTs).
+Beginning 30 September 2022, Lin ran his pop-up café Miracle Coffee at the outdoor rain oculus of ArtScience Museum.
+It was also announced that a flagship outlet of Miracle Coffee was expected to be opened at the museum's lobby in 2023.

+Personal life

+In July 2025, while performing in Beijing on the final leg of his concert JJ20 Final Lap, Lin announced on stage that he had been diagnosed with a heart condition in April 2024, and has been taking medication daily since.